FoldingAtHome/fah-nacl-client/README.md

     <iframe src="http://folding.stanford.edu/nacl/micro.html?team=1&power=full"
       scrolling="no" frameBorder="0" width="132" height="68"></iframe>

-Note, that if you specify a team the height should be 68 rather than 52 to make room for the team points display.
+Note that if you specify a team the height should be 68 rather than 52 to make room for the team points display.

 You may also want to move the widget out of the way by adding a style attribute